 18. Claims record

-Yes, your claims record is a big factor that affects car insurance rates.
+Yes, your claims record is a big factor that affects car insurance rates in Michigan.
 If you have a history of filing claims against auto insurance companies, then the car insurance companies from whom you are seeking coverage are going to charge you higher premiums.
 Why?
 Because insurance companies will expect that you will file claims against them – if given the chance – and thereby require them to payout on those claims.

 When looking at a person’s claim history or claims record, insurers not only look to claims filed by the person, but also to claims filed against the person, whether the claims in question were at-fault or non-at-fault, the number of claims and whether payouts were made on any of the claims (and the amount of any such payouts).